igraph/pydoctor/README.rst

 in development
 ^^^^^^^^^^^^^^

+* Fix a bug that would cause a variable marked as `Final` not being considered as a constant if it was declared under a control-flow block.
 * Fix a bug in google and numpy "Attributes" section in module docstring: the module attributes now shows as "Variables" instead of "Instance Variables".